bcgov/cas-postgres/README.md

   - `CLONE_GOOGLE_APPLICATION_CREDENTIALS`: \<path-to-json-credentials\> documentation: [Google Cloud Authentication](https://cloud.google.com/docs/authentication/production#passing_variable)

   Note: You likely already have `WALG_GS_PREFIX` and `GOOGLE_APPLICATION_CREDENTIALS` set as environment variables since they're needed to perform backups.
 The `clone_with_wale` method specifically looks for these variables with the `CLONE_` prefix, so just copying the contents of these existing environment variables into new variables prefixed with `CLONE_` is all that is needed here.
-- Scale the patroni statefulset down to 0
-- Delete the patroni configmaps
-- Delete the patroni PVCs
 - Scale up the patroni statefulset

 Patroni will then start up your database and restore to the point defined in `CLONE_TARGET_TIME`.